Rated4.8/5 | 1512 reviews

 4. Only move to court paperwork once your dates, documents, and chronology all line up.

-5. If the tenant still will not leave, move on to the possession and enforcement stage without breaking the file trail.
+5. If the tenant still will not leave, move on to the possession and enforcement stage without losing the paper trail.

 A lot of landlords lose time after serving notice because they are unclear on what the court sequence actually looks like.
 Possession claims are manageable in straightforward cases, but only if the documents are consistent and prepared properly.

-This page is for landlords searching what happens after filing for possession.
-It focuses on the practical flow: notice history, court forms, hearing pathway, possession order outcomes, and what to do next if enforcement is required.
+This page is for landlords asking what happens after filing for possession.
+It explains the likely order of events, the paperwork that matters, and what usually comes next if enforcement becomes necessary.

 Landlord situation